Communities of Practice

 Faculty Teaching Online

 Faculty Teaching Online is an informal group that meets weekly at Dakota County Technical College and monthly at Inver Hills Community College to share best practices.
 Together, we teach and learn skills, shortcuts, workarounds, and new technologies.

 Faculty who have developed or are in the process of developing Gateway Mastery courses are invited to participate in this CoP.
-This group meets several times over the course of the semester to discuss such topics as integrative design and assessment, experiential learning, and writing-across-the-curriculum.
-In April, all LCOM faculty attend a retreat to study and apply best practices in integrative learning.
+This group meets several times over the course of the semester to discuss such topics as instructional design and assessment, experiential learning, and best practices.